cabforum/servercert/docs/Bylaws.md

 ### Voluntary Photo directory

 F2F meetings usually have such a large number of participants that it is hard for representatives to remember faces and names.
 Having a picture next to a name for reference, is helpful in that respect.
 A voluntary photo directory is allowed but not required for F2F meetings.
 This voluntary photo directory will be stored in the Forum’s Member Web Site.
-Photos ofincluded in this directory shall be used and added next to the name of the attendee’s list in F2F meetings.
+Photos included in this directory shall be used and added next to the name of the attendee’s list in F2F meetings.
 Once a member is removed from the Forum or a member representative is asked to be removed from the Member Web Site, the photos shall be removed.

-Representatives that voluntarily provide their photo for the photo directory are deemed to, consent to this photo being added into the attendee’s list for F2F meetings.
+Representatives that voluntarily provide their photo for the photo directory are deemed to, consent to this photo being added to the attendee’s list for F2F meetings.
 Representatives may withdraw their consent and remove their photo from the directory and future attendee lists at any time.

 Representatives that have their photo in the voluntary photo directory shall not indicate the “Photograph Privacy Requested” at F2F meetings.
-They must first withdraw their consent and remove their photo from the directory
+They must first withdraw their consent and remove their photo from the directory.